sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/1000 - zapier-getting-started.md

 ---

-This topic describes sending data from example documents into an Airtable database from Sensible using Zapier.
+This topic describes sending extracted data from example documents into an Airtable database using Sensible's Zapier integration.

 Create an example Sensible extraction
 ----

 To configure Zapier, you'll use a recent example of a document extraction.
-Follow the steps in [PDF to Excel quickstart](doc:excel-quickstart) to create an example JSON extraction.
+Follow the steps in [PDF to Excel quickstart](doc:excel-quickstart) to create an example JSON extraction from a 1040 tax form.

 Create an empty destination database
 ----